The Friend Zone: What's New?

 The best Matchmakers 2020: Find a new, serious relationship

 3. Create some distance.

-Even if you have both agreed to still stay friends, keeping distance may save you from further heartache.
+Even if you have both agreed to stay friends, keeping distance may save you from further heartache.
 If your friend truly cares about you, he will understand.
 Sometimes to properly heal, you have to give each other a break.
 It's going to be tough at first, but it's going to be worth it.

 4. Focus on yourself.

 After you have accepted and cried over the rejection, the next thing to do is to take care of yourself.
-Find new hobbies, learn a new skill, or travel to places you've never been before.
+Find new hobbies, learn a new skill, or travel to places you've never been to before.
 Focus on yourself and on improving your well-being.

 5. Don't give up on love.